hairyhenderson/gomplate/docs/content/usage.md

 Hello World
 ```

-All arguments provided to the function will be passed through to the plugin, and
+All arguments provided to the function will be passed as positional arguments to
-the plugin's standard output stream will be printed to the rendered output.
+the plugin, and the plugin's standard output stream (`Stdout`) will be printed
+to the rendered output.
+Currently there is no way to set the plugin's standard
+input stream (`Stdin`).

 If the plugin exits with a non-zero exit code, gomplate will also fail.
 All signals
-caught by gomplate will be passed through to the plugin.
+caught by gomplate will be propagated to the plugin.
 Any output on the standard
 error stream will be printed to gomplate's standard error stream.

 Plugins can also be written as PowerShell or CMD scripts (`.ps1`, `.bat`, or `.cmd`